Overview for Amalfi Coast Highlights

 - Walking for the day: 7-8 km, 3-4 hours

-- Accommodation: 3 or 4-star hotel in Amalfi or Atrani
+- Accommodation: 3-star hotel in Amalfi or Atrani

 Day 4: Amalfi to Praiano: Maestra dei Villaggi